OpenGene/slicer/README.md

 # Slicer
-Slice a text file to smaller files by lines.
-This tool also supports gzip compression for input/output.
+Slice a text file to smaller files by lines, with gzip compression for input/output supported.
+This tool can be used to slice big `FASTQ` files to smaller ones for parallel processing.

 # Usage
 ```shell